 The route to success for every business is to create and define an amazing marketing plan that will run and run.
 The problem is, so many businesses follow the same old methodology of cold calling, hiding content behind a form to get an email address before cold-calling again or simply hoping for the best.

-With over thirty years in sales and marketing, it would be a foolish act not to attempt to dissect and deliver a comprehensive explanation and strategy for generating new business.
+With over thirty years experience in sales and marketing, it would be remiss of me to not attempt to dissect and deliver a comprehensive explanation and strategy for generating new business.
 No one wants to simply keep doing what they’ve always done just to get the same results.

-2020 has presented everyone with a new set of parameters with the whole COVID 19 change and down-turn, so this makes it an ideal time to present our case to help businesses create a marketing plan for investment, secure new investment, obtain a new round of funding or indeed, adapt their existing marketing strategies to improve their game and make business development a priority.
+2020, 2021 and it seems 2022 presents everyone with a new set of parameters with the whole COVID change and down-turn, so this makes it an ideal time to present our case to help businesses create a marketing plan for investment, secure new investment, obtain a new round of funding or indeed, adapt their existing marketing strategies to improve their game and make business development a priority.

 Depending on the size of your business and any previous research you may have done, there are different levels of investment available from Seed to Angel to Venture Capital and Private Equity.
 As you know, each of these structures to invest in your business are dependent on your turnover.